Understanding USMLE Step 1 Percentiles: A Comprehensive Guide

-From 9th December 2021 onwards, the passing score for USMLE Step 1 was 196.
-On Jan 26 2022 USMLE step 1 became PASS/FAIL.
+From Dec 9, 2021, the passing score for USMLE Step 1 was 196.
+On Jan 26, 2022, USMLE Step 1 became PASS/FAIL.
 However, most students have expressed that the score reports they receive are general and vague.
-It has actually become more difficult to pass and there is no sense of a cutoff anymore.
+It has become more challenging to pass, and there is no sense of a cut-off anymore.

 What is the duration of the USMLE Step 1 Exam?

 How much time do I need to prepare for the Step 1 exams?

 How can I prepare for the USMLE Step 1 exam?

 Is a higher Step 1 score percentile always better?